tsuru/tsuru/docs/using/tsuru.yaml.rst

 * ``healthcheck:status``: The expected response code for the request.
 Defaults to 200.
 This field is ignored in ``kubernetes`` provisioner, which always expects a status code greater than or equal to 200 and less than 400.
+* ``healthcheck:headers``: Additional headers to use for the request.
+Headers name should be capitalized.
+It is optional.
 * ``healthcheck:match``: A regular expression to be matched against the request body.
 If it's not set the body won't be read and only the status code will be checked.
 This regular expression uses `Go syntax